 Wind Down in Preparation for Bed

 Don’t take a leaf out of my husband’s parenting playbook.
 He loves to play chasey games or tickling and giggling activities as he takes the kids to their bedroom.
 Cue an overexcited child who doesn’t want to go to bed now.
-Try to keep the lights dim, the screens off, and the noise to a minimum, or give them a warm bath to try and wind them down and get their bodies relaxed and ready for sleep.
+Try to keep the lights dim, the screens off, and the noise to a minimum, or give them a warm bath to help wind them down and relax their bodies, and get them ready for sleep.